jhpyle/docassemble/_docs/functions.md

 entirely, so that your DOCX file is [assembled] using your full set of interview variables.

+## <a name="assemble_docx"></a>assemble_docx()

+The `assemble_docx()` function does what an `attachment` does, except it is triggered by Python code and it does not create a `DAFile` in the document storage.

+This is an advanced function, so in the vast majority of circumstances, you should instead use an [`attachments`] block.

+The `assemble_docx()` takes a single positional parameter, which needs to be a file.
+The format is flexible; it can be a [`DAFile`] or related object, or a template reference like `'data/templates/mytemplate.docx'`.

+The function returns a path to a temporary file in DOCX format, representing the assembled document.
+This file needs to be processed right away, because it is not guaranteed to persist across HTTP requests.

+It also takes the following optional keyword parameters:

+* `fields`: this can be set to a [Python dictionary] in which the keys are variable names and the values are the values of those variables.
+  This allows you to superimpose particular variables on top of the interview answers for purposes of document assembly.
+The values are not saved in the interview answers.
+The keys can only be simple [Python] variable names (`favorite_fruit`, `type_of_document`), not indices (`fruits[0]`, `favorite['fruit']`) or attributes (`favorite_vegetable.color`, `apple.seeds`).
+* `output_path`: if you want the function to save a file to a particular path instead of returning a path to a temporary file, set `output_path` to the path to which you want `assemble_docx` to write.
+* `output_format`: if you want the assembled document to be converted to PDF, set `output_format` to `'pdf'`.
+If you want it assembled to [Markdown], set `output_format` to `'md'`.
+* `pdf_options`: if you are setting `output_format` to `'pdf'`, you can also set options for the way the PDF conversion is conducted by setting `pdf_options` to a [Python dictionary] with one or more of the following keys: `pdfa` (boolean for whether PDF/A should be created, `password` (a password for securing the PDF), `update_refs` (if you want references to be updated in the DOCX file before conversion), `tagged` (if you want LibreOffice to produce a tagged PDF).
+For more information about these options, see the [Documents] section.
+* `return_content`: if you want the contents of the file to be returned, instead of a file path, set `return_content` to `True`.

+Here is an example of an interview that uses `assembled_docx()` in a contract assembly interview.
+All of the clauses of the contract are in the [`contract.docx`] DOCX template file, but they are written in such a way that they can be extracted from the DOCX file using `assembled_docx()` and converted into [Markdown].
+Extracting clauses in [Markdown] format is useful because:

+* It allows you to manage your contract clauses as a list of paragraphs, separated from the logic about whether the clauses should be included in the contract or not.
+* It allows you to draft your contract clauses in a DOCX file, which is the ideal format for writing, especially when formatting is used.
+* It allows you to show the text of the contract clauses in the web browser, without needing to maintain the content for the contract clauses in more than one place.
+* It allows you to give the user an opportunity to edit contract clauses during the interview and then insert the clauses into the DOCX file with formatting preserved (at least as far as the formatting translates to and from [Markdown]).

+{% include demo-side-by-side.html demo="clauses" %}

+The [`contract.docx`] DOCX template is used for two very different
+purposes:

+1. Assembling a document containing a single clause.
+2. Assembling the contract itself.

+The template uses the variable `clause` to determine which clause to assemble, or whether to assemble the contract itself.
+In the interview answers, `clause` is set to `None`, but the `fields` parameter passed to `assemble_docx()` will override that value for purposes of assembling a single clause.

+The DOCX file uses the `macro` feature of [Jinja2].
+The DOCX template could be written without the use of `macro` definitions, but they are useful so that if you want, you can insert clauses into the contract without converting them to [Markdown] and back again.

 # <a name="yourown"></a>Writing your own functions

 There are two ways that you can write your own functions in